Laser Cutting vs. Waterjet Cutting – Key Differences

 A technical guide to choosing between thermal precision and high-pressure erosion for your manufacturing needs.

-The differences between these two approaches don’t just lie in their methods but in their results and applications, too.
+The differences between these two cutting techniques don’t just lie in their methods but in their results and applications, too.
 When choosing between laser vs. waterjet cutting in your applications, consider the following:

 1. Fundamental Cutting Methods and Mechanisms

-- Laser Cutting: On the other hand, a laser cutter uses a CO2 gas for laser energy, making a rapid heating process that melts or vaporizes the material.
+- Laser Cutting: In contrast, laser cutting uses a focused laser beam to rapidly melt or vaporize material, producing precise cuts with excellent cutting edge quality and high processing speed.
 The laser beam is focused on an area by adjusting the lens to create a better cut.

 2. Material Suitability and Thickness Capabilities